Indian Railway Management Service

 In 1832 the proposal to construct the first railway line in India at Madras was made.
 In 1835, a railway track was constructed between Red Hills and Chintadripet in Madras and became operational in 1837.
 It was hauled by a rotary steam engine imported from England and was used for ferrying granite.

 The Thane viaducts, the first railway bridges, were built over the Thane creek when the Mumbai-Thane line was extended to Kalyan in May 1854.
 Eastern India's first passenger train ran 39 km (24 mi) from Howrah, near Kolkata, to Hoogly on 15 August 1854.
-The construction on the first main line in the South between Royapuram in Madras and Arcot started in 1853, which became operational on 1 July 1856.
+The construction of the first main line in the South between Royapuram in Madras and Arcot started in 1853, which became operational on 1 July 1856.
 On 24 February 1873, a horse-drawn 3.8 km (2.4 mi) tram opened in Calcutta between Sealdah and Armenian Ghat street.
 On 9 May 1874, a horse-drawn tramway began operation in Bombay between Colaba and Parel.
 In 1879, the Nizam's Guaranteed State Railway was established which built railway lines across the then Hyderabad State from Kachiguda.
 In 1877, an Ajmer built F-1/734 Steam Locomotive became the first indigenously built locomotive in India.
-In 1897, lighting in passenger coaches was introduced with Jodhpur Railway, the first to introduce electric lighting as standard fixtures.
+In 1897, lighting in passenger coaches was introduced with Jodhpur Railway, the first to introduce electric lighting as a standard fixture.

 1900–1999